dev-xo/remix-saas/docs/03-subscriptions.md

 Remix SaaS defines a few Subscription Plans in the `/modules/stripe/plans` file.
 You can customize these plans to fit your needs.

-- Remember to migrate your database to seed the plans or any other changes you've made.
+- Remember to migrate/seed your database to update the plans or any other changes you've made.

 In order to use the Subscription System, Remix SaaS will create a Customer in Stripe and subscribe it to a Free Plan by default.